precice/tutorials/quickstart/README.md

      cd ..
     ```

-5. Get the [latest release of the tutorials](https://github.com/precice/tutorials/releases/latest), or get the latest `master` branch of the repository and navigate to the quickstart tutorial:
+5. Get the tutorials and navigate to the quickstart:

     ```bash
     wget https://github.com/precice/tutorials/releases/tag/v202404.0